Cholotano/Big-5-Football-Leagues-2014-2020/README.md

  - Process the data in R by the script shared.
  - Make the viz in Tableau Desktop 2020.4 using the processed data football_final.csv.

-The viz is available also in Tableau Public: https://public.tableau.com/app/profile/cayetanobautista/viz/Big5FootballLeagues2014-2020/Comparator
+The viz is available in Tableau Public: https://public.tableau.com/app/profile/cayetanobautista/viz/Big5FootballLeagues2014-2020/Comparator